plone/mockup-training/working_with_mockup.rst

 Building the documentation and examples
 ---------------------------------------

-To see it in action, you must compile everything once, with:
+To see it in action, you must compile everything once with:

 .. code-block:: bash